danielm15/week3/WEEK3.md

     * Builds sometimes fail due to memory problems but otherwise work fine.
   * [ ] Filled out the `Assignments:` for the API and Load tests
     * TODO: Where are the comments found
-  * [ ] The API and Load test run in my build pipeline on Jenkins and everything is cleaned up afterwards
+  * [ x] The API and Load test run in my build pipeline on Jenkins and everything is cleaned up afterwards
-    * TODO: If something is not working, list it.
+    * Load tests not working yet
   * [ x ] My test reports are published in Jenkins
     * TODO: If something is not working, list it.
   * [ ] My Tic Tac Toe game works, two people can play a game till the end and be notified who won.